zbrookle/avionix/docs/source/user_guide/using_external_helm_charts.rst

 *templates* is empty in this case because there are no kubernetes objects added to the builder.

 *charts* will contain the zipped external charts that you've included as dependencies.

+Note that the parameters are slightly different for installing a local chart, it must be marked as local and the repo uri must be *file://* followed by the absolute path to the chart folder.